-DIGITAL.
+DIGITAL

-Your ability to use digital technology and tools to find, manage, apply, create and share information and content.
-For example, we use this skill to create spreadsheets, safely use social media, and securely make online purchases.
+Your ability to use digital technology and tools to find, create and share information and content.
+For example, we use this skill to complete our homework, safely use social media, and play online games.

 Digital technology has changed the way you find and share information, solve problems, and communicate with others.
 Most jobs now use digital skills, and you need them when you apply other skills such as reading, writing and numeracy.
-Digital skills help you keep up with changing demands in the modern workplace and in your daily life.